raspberrypilearning/talk-like-a-pirate/worksheet.md

 ## Typing in your text

-1. You need to add two `<textarea>` boxes - one to type in the normal text and the other to display the pirate speak text.
+1. You need to add two `<textarea>` boxes.
+In one of them you will type in the normal text, while the other displays the pirate speak text.
 These boxes should appear on the page, so this code goes between the `<body>` and `</body>` tags (or in the HTML box if you are using CodePen).

-  This code creates a box called "Landlubbers" which is where we will write our normal text.
+  This code creates a box called "Landlubbers", which is where we will write our normal text.
 Notice that it has the **id** value `normal`: we are giving the text box a name so we can refer to it later.

   ```html
   <h2>Landlubbers</h2>